jdveen04-cmd/AdventOfCode/README.md

 # AdventOfCode
-"Welcome to my adventOfCode Repository \n
-Here I store all my other adventOfCode repositories as submodules \n Makes it easier to navigate :)"
+Welcome to my adventOfCode Repository, here I store all my other adventOfCode repositories as submodules